Live Chat

-We will work with you to understand how domestic abuse has affected different areas of your life.
-We can then provide information and support that is individual to you and your circumstances.
+Together with you, and being led by you, we will work to understand how domestic abuse has affected the different areas of your life and offer you advice and support so that you are safer and can move forwards.

-If you need us to, we will support you to express your views and have your voice heard.
-This could be with the police, court officials or any other organisation you are dealing with after a crime.
-We will help you to speak up for yourself and your rights.
+If you need us to, we will advocate on your behalf, supporting you to express your views and your rights ensuring that your voice is heard.
+This could be with the police, court officials, housing, social services or any other organisation you are dealing with.

-We can also help you to access services specific to your culture.
+We can also help you to access specialist services specific to your religion, ethnicity, gender identity, sexuality, disability, mental health or age.

-They can support both women and men affected by domestic abuse.
-If you need advice in another language, advisors can access interpreters or use a telephone translation service to help you.
+Our advocates support both women and men (16 years old and over) who are affected by domestic abuse.
+If you need advice in another language, our IDVAs have access to interpreters or can use a telephone translation service to help you.

-Importantly, IDVAs will work on a support plan to fit your individual circumstances and the risks you are facing.
+Your IDVA will work with you on a safety and support plan that fits your individual circumstances and the risks you are facing.
+The safety planning process is designed to help reduce any risks of harm.

 Information

-There’s so much information available about domestic abuse and we know that can be overwhelming.
-We will guide you to the information you need and help you make sense of it.
+There’s a lot of information available about domestic abuse and we know that can be overwhelming.
+We will be your guide to the information you need and help you make sense of it.

 Support